olsonadr/16x-work/README.md

 ## CS 162
 Also taught in C++, seems like CS 161 but slightly more rigorous, so far.
+[CS 162 Course Website](http://web.engr.oregonstate.edu/~hessro/teaching/cs162-w19/).

 ## Contributing